Tower Insurance: Digital transformation

-Tower’s signature self-service digital platform, My Tower, was first launched in New Zealand in late 2019.
+Tower's signature self-service digital platform, My Tower, was first launched in New Zealand in late 2019.
 In March 2022 Tower launched My Tower in Fiji.
 My Tower is the first insurance online portal in the Pacific that allows people to pay their insurance premiums, lodge a claim, get a quote, update their personal details, purchase a policy and view their insurance policies.
-By March 2023, My Tower was available in all Pacific island countries that Tower operates.
+By March 2023, My Tower was available in all Pacific island countries in which Tower operates.

 In June 2021, Tower launched Quick Quote, an online quoting tool that automatically pulls publicly available sources and pre-populates information to cut down the number of questions asked of customers when sourcing an insurance quote.

-Over the past decade, Tower has implemented a range of digital initiatives aimed at improving operational processes and customer service.
-These include investments in technology and data analytics to deliver insurance solutions and support customers and shareholders.
+From the 2010s, Tower implemented a range of digital initiatives aimed at improving operational processes and customer service.
+These included investments in technology and data analytics to deliver insurance solutions and support customers and shareholders.

+Risk-based pricing

+Tower was the first New Zealand insurer to publicly introduce risk-based pricing for earthquakes in 2018, followed by inland flooding in 2021.
+In August 2025, Tower expanded its risk-based pricing and public property risk ratings to include landslide and sea-surge risks.
+By using address-level data, Tower can more closely align the natural-hazard component of premiums with the risks facing individual properties, reducing cross-subsidisation between customers.
+Customers can view their earthquake, flood, landslide and sea-surge risk ratings through Tower’s online home insurance quote process, providing greater transparency about how natural hazard risks are assessed.

-Pacific Islands presence
+Pacific Islands operations

 Tower Pacific operates in Tonga, Samoa, American Samoa, the Cook Islands, and Fiji.
-Its Pacific operations hub, located in Suva, Fiji, employs around 300 staff to support Tower’s scalability across its markets.
+Its Pacific operations hub, located in Suva, Fiji, employs more than 300 staff to support Tower's scalability across its markets.
 Tower has received industry recognition for its workplace practices, including awards related to diversity and employee engagement.